-Finally, I would like to point out that there is a basic difference between the stands on Sino-Soviet relations held by the U.S. and Japan although they are bound together in the U.S.-Japanese-Chinese coalition which might be viewed as an antihegemonist alliance.
-Located in East Asia, Japan has to deal far more extensively with China and the Soviet Union than does the U.S., which as a global superpower is in a position to carry on a detente policy in the Europe-Atlantic area and an antihegemonist policy in the Asia-Pacific area, dealing with the Soviet Union and China across the Atlantic and the Pacific, respectively.
-Geographically destined to form a triangle with the Soviet Union and China in East Asia, Japan is carrying a heavier burden than the U.S. is in dealing with these two Communist powers.
-It is important to note that the Washington-Tokyo-Beijing coalition, though very convenient to the U.S. as the basis of its Asian policy aimed at counterbalancing the influence of the Soviet Union as a global superpower, is not equally convenient to Japan.
-This represent a new conflict within the U.S.-Japanese security system since there are some areas of diplomatic relations with the Soviet Union and China in which Japan will find it impossible to share the U.S. stand completely.
-In other words, Japan has much less freedom than the U.S. does in taking advantage of the tense relationship between Moscow and Beijing and even manipulating it to some extent.
+Finally, I would like to point out that there is a basic difference between the stands on Sino-Soviet relations held by the United States and Japan, although they are bound together in the U.S.-Japanese-Chinese coalition, which might be viewed as an antihegemonist alliance.
+Located in East Asia, Japan has to deal far more extensively with China and the Soviet Union than does the United States, which as a global superpower is in a position to carry on a détente policy in the Europe-Atlantic area and an antihegemonist policy in the Asia-Pacific area, dealing with the Soviet Union and China across the Atlantic and the Pacific, respectively.
+Geographically destined to form a triangle with the Soviet Union and China in East Asia, Japan is in a more exposed position than the United States in dealing with these two Communist powers.
+It is important to note that the Washington-Tokyo-Peking coalition, though very convenient to the United States as the basis of its Asian policy aimed at counterbalancing the influence of the Soviet Union as a global superpower, is not equally convenient to Japan.
+This represents a potential new conflict within the U.S.-Japanese security system, since there are some areas of diplomatic relations with the Soviet Union and China in which Japan will find it impossible to share the U.S. stand completely.
+In other words, Japan has much less freedom than the United States in taking advantage of the tense relationship between Moscow and Peking and even manipulating it to some extent.
 Therefore, Japan needs a diplomatic strategy flexible enough to withstand possible changes in Sino-Soviet relations.
 At a time when friendly ties are being formed with China, Japan should give sufficient consideration to this foreign policy task of vital importance.